-- Union Road (Bolton) - Clifton Road/Drinkwater Park (Bury) - Peel Lane (Rochdale) - Chandos Street (Oldham) - 6.55 Wigan Waste Disposal Authority have identified two sites for safeguarding: - Kirkless Waste Transfer Station and HWRC, Makerfield Way, Ince WN2 2PR - Organic Waste Transfer Station, Makerfield Way, Ince WN2 2PR - 6.56 For information purposes the Wigan Residual Waste Treatment contract commenced 1st April 2015, which is a 25-year contract to manage waste, transfer stations, HWRC's and bulking facilities with FCC Waste Services UK Ltd. The treated residual waste goes to SSE Ferrybridge as fuel.
-Wigan also has several short-term contracts in place to transport and process paper; cardboard and waxed cardboard food and drink containers; glass bottles; plastic bottles and tubs; cans; and green and food waste. - 6.57 The Recycling and Waste Management PFI Contract held between the Greater Manchester authorities and Viridor Laing (Greater Manchester) Ltd (VLGM) finished before time and the waste authority is currently out to contract for delivering future options.
+- 6.53 No planning applications (waste management related) were determined in 2019/20 on safeguarded sites. - 6.54 The Recycling and Waste Management PFI Contract held between the Greater Manchester authorities and Viridor Laing (Greater Manchester) Ltd (VLGM) finished before time and the waste authority is currently out to contract for delivering future options.
 It does not anticipate any changes/reduction in the number of facilities that will operate in the future.
 Ownership of VLGM has now passed to Zero Waste Greater Manchester (Formerly GMWDA) and it has been renamed Greater Manchester Combined Waste and Recycling (GMCWR).
 Through the renamed company GMCWR the provision of the existing operations contract with Viridor Waste (Greater Manchester) Ltd as an interim position allowing for the continuation of service whilst re-procurement happens.
 This interim contract was to last for approximately 18 months until at least 31st March 2019.
 On 31st March 2019, GMCWR signed a new operating contract with Suez Recycling and Recovery Ltd with the new contracts to commence on 1st June 2019..